TranDung6129/TranDung6129.github.io/_posts/computer-science/2025-01-01-algorithms-complexity.md

 date: 2024-12-01
 ---

-# Algorithms and Complexity Analysis: The Foundation of Computer Science

 Algorithms are the heart of computer science - step-by-step procedures for solving computational problems.
 Understanding how to design efficient algorithms and analyze their complexity is fundamental to writing effective software and solving real-world problems.
 This exploration covers the essential concepts of algorithmic thinking and complexity analysis that every computer scientist should master.

 ## What are Algorithms?